agarshruti0305/sample/README.md

     ### run mongodb on your local machine

  ## taskManager(backend application)
-   ###create as a three layered architecture pattern.
+   ###created as a three layered architecture pattern.
    ###used dependency Injection

  ## angular-projects(frontend application)